 After writing well-received biographies of Charles Ives and Johannes Brahms, Jan Swafford took on the challenge more than a decade ago of chronicling the vast life and work of Ludwig van Beethoven.
 In his recently published 1,077-page book titled Beethoven: Anguish and Triumph (Houghton Mifflin Harcourt), the Boston-based composer, journalist and music historian tried to uncover the still-elusive man behind the celebrated music.
-Ahead of the CSO’s performances May 28 and May 30 of Beethoven’s Symphony No. 3, Swafford discusses the biography and shares some of his conclusions about Beethoven and his musical accomplishments, including the Symphony No. 9 and Missa Solemnis.
+In this Q&A interview, Swafford discusses the biography and shares some of his conclusions about Beethoven and his musical accomplishments, including the Symphony No. 9 and Missa Solemnis.

 Q. Scores of books have been written about Beethoven.
 Why did you decide that there needed to be another biography?